Thyke/Unreal-Engine-Code-Snippets/README.md

 ## Contents

 This repository includes various components such as:
-- Object pooling system for efficient actor management
-- Crosshair HUD implementation for shooter games
+- Basic Crosshair HUD implementation for shooter games
 - FootstepNotify for character animation
 - And other useful code snippets for common gameplay and systems implementation